kelly-sovacool/tiger_salamander_project/README.md

 After installing Conda, change into the directory containing the repository.
 Then, create a Conda environment with:
 ```
-$ conda env create --name tiger_salamander_project --file environment.yaml
+$ conda env create --name tiger_salamander_project --file config/environment.yml
 ```

-Conda will create an environment with all the dependencies specified in the environment.yaml file.
+Conda will create an environment with all the dependencies specified in the environment file.
 To activate the environment, run:
 ```
 $ source activate tiger_salamander_project
 ```

-Alternatively, if you would prefer to use a different package management tool (e.g. `pip3`) and/or install packages system-wide, you can manually install the dependencies listed in `environment.yaml`.
+Alternatively, if you would prefer to use a different package management tool (e.g. `pip3`) and/or install packages system-wide, you can manually install the dependencies listed in `config/environment.yml`.

 ## Usage